 While college cost is not a sole factor in the college decision, it can be a major component.
-Therefore, the University of Cincinnati has also partnered with the College Board to provide an online program to help families understand the net price for a college education after financial aid has been applied.
+Therefore, the University of Cincinnati has partnered with the College Board to provide an online program to help families understand the net price for a college education after financial aid has been applied.

 The estimates provided by the Net Price Calculator may be most beneficial to full-time, first-time, degree-seeking undergraduate students who complete the Free Application for Federal Student Aid (FAFSA).
 The calculator gives you a very general sense of what basic aid sources (such as student loans and Federal Pell Grant) would be available to you based on the data you provide.

 The Student Financial Aid Office recognizes that these figures can be helpful but provide only a limited starting point with college planning.
 More importantly, we are available to assist you.
 While online calculations give an indication of costs and aid eligibility, your individual circumstances and the timing of your application may result in a very different financial aid award package.

-Because some aid programs are awarded on a first-come, first-serve basis, an early application receives priority consideration for limited funding sources.
-Complete your Free Application for Federal Student Aid (FAFSA) as soon after January 1 of each year as possible to apply for aid for the upcoming academic year.
+Because some aid programs are awarded on a first-come, first-serve basis, an early application by December 1 receives priority consideration for limited funding sources.
+Complete your Free Application for Federal Student Aid (FAFSA) as soon after October 1 of each year as possible to apply for aid for the upcoming academic year.